hostnet/webpack-bundle/README.md

 ```
 Any webpack asset may use the `require` or `define` functions that come with webpack.
 Webpack allows for both CommonJS
 and AMD-style loading of files.
 As you might have noticed, the example above references a bundle by its shorthand name,
 `@AppBundle`.
-The bridge automatically aliases tracked bundles for you, so you're free to use this method of
+The bundle automatically aliases tracked bundles for you, so you're free to use this method of
 referencing dependencies throughout the entire application.

 The `logo.png` file, located in the `Resources/public` directory will be symlinked or copied to